 Using team averages as targets can be fairer than setting unrealistic goals.
 It takes into account the team’s collective productivity and ensures that individual targets are attainable.
 Let’s explore how to build such report with Performance Objectives.

-Step 6: Choose the “% of Average” Target type.
+Step 4: Activate the Target feature and choose the “% of Average” Target type.

 Below is a video recording demonstrating the process of setting up this report in Jira: